-The roll of weft-cloth is then run through the cutting machine, a ten-inch cylinder, around which a continuous thread of knife blades is wound.
-The cylinder is revolved at a high rate of speed, and the west-cloth, passing within range of the knives, is cut into strips by them.
+The roll of weft-cloth is then run | Transcript. through the cutting machine, a ten-inch cylinder, around which a continuous thread of knife blades is wound.
+The cylinder is revolved at a high rate of speed, and the weft-cloth, passing within range of the knives, is cut into strips by them.
 These strips do not unravel, because in weaving the wheep-thread is twisted about the two warp-threads and the filling is locked in.
 After twisting each strip to change it from being a flat thread into a round thread, it is wound upon a bobbin, and is ready for the second weaver, who is called the setter.
 The warp of the rug is black flax;

-and the setter uses two shuttles, alternately-a small one, containing a bobbin of two-ply or three-ply flax, and a large one for the unwieldy bobbin of weft.
-A white thread on each side, and one in the middle of the black wrap are the guides to the setter, who sees that certain parts of the weftpobbin of west will weave about three inches of the rug; so, if the rug is one yard long it will require about twelve bobbins, which mean twelve pieces of weft-cloth to complete it.
+and the setter uses two shuttles, alter-

+nately-a small one, containing a bobbin of two-ply or three-ply flax, and a large one for the unwieldy bobbin of weft.
+A white thread on each side, and one in the middle of the black wrap are the guides to the setter, who sees that certain parts of the weft- know it, ma.
+I saw the animalcules in pa's thread come under those white threads before he presses the weft in Each to have those things crawling all over bobbin of weft will weave about three my face with their funny little legs." nches of the rug; so, if the rug is one yard long it will require about twelve bobbins, which mean twelve pieces of west-cloth to complete it.
 But these twelve pieces, having each been cut up into ninety-six identical strips, will make ninety-six similar rugs.
 Therefore should the weft weaver put in, say, eight threads (one-half inch in length) of a wrong color or shade, that error would appear in ninety-six rugs.
 The setter having finished the ninety-six sets of twelve bobbins, the rugs are ready for finishing.
 The machine through which they pass cuts the surface off evenly, and brushes them free of fragments of the materials used.
 This treatment brings out every detail of the design and heightens the colors.
-Most of the rugs made here are of flax and wool; others of silk and are silk.
-The weft for the silk rugs has applied for and obtained a position a requires 288 knife blades, each one of which must have a razor edge.
-The west cloth and the blades must be set to a nicety, since the variation of the sixteenth of an inch would make the knives cut the 288 threads instead of the filling between the threads.
+Most of the rugs made here are of flax and wool; others are of silk and shoddy silk.
+The weft for the silk rugs has applied for and obtained a position a eight strips to the inch, and to cut it which must have a razor edge.
+The weft cloth and the blades must be set to a nicety, since the variation of the sixteenth of an inch would make the knives cut the 288 threads instead of the filling between the threads.
 There is a firm in Glasgow, Scotland, who manufacture for the royal houses of Europe such elaborate designs as the Lord's supper, the west-weaver, in some cases, using 400 different shuttles.